| |

 The new found interest of global finance offered developing

-even if it meant offering high returns to foreign financial
+gap, even if it meant offering high returns to foreign

-investors.
-It was this conflation of interests of developing
+financial investors.
+It was this conflation of interests

-the developed countries that led up to the debt crisis
+from the developed countries that led up to the debt

-including those that began with the East Asian crises
+1990s, including those that began with the East Asian

 One consequence of the 1997 crisis was a sharp decline